debtcollective/discourse-debtcollective-signup-fields/README.md

 ## Usage

-In order to use one of the custom inputs go to Customize > Users > Field as admin user within your discourse platform select the DiscourseUsExtras input type and add one of the following supported options:
+In order to use one of the custom inputs go to Customize > Users > Field as admin user within your discourse platform select one of the new input types: Phone number, Zip Code or States:

-- zip_code: Renders an input with custom validation for valid zip codes for US
+- zip code: Renders an input with custom validation for valid zip codes for US
-- phone_number: Renders an input with custom validation for valid US phone numbers
+- phone number: Renders an input with custom validation for valid US phone numbers
 - state: Renders a dropdown with the list of states on US so the user can select one of them

 ## Feedback